YashpalAhlawat/Docker-For-Beginner/README.md

 It is a repository for simple commands to start with Docker.

-# Docker-For-Beginner

-It is a repository for simple commands to start with Docker.

 ### Install docker on linux, mac or windows

 Docker image--> is instruction template for any Container and is not an active entity.